 - Other new technologies, theories, and applications related to systematic innovation such as IP/Patent Management or Techniques, Neural Linguistic Programming, Axiomatic Design, VA/VE, Lean, 6 Sigma, QFD, etc.

-- Only one time, full-paper submissions are eligible to participate in the Paper Competition and can be peer-reviewed toward journal publication.
-To participate in the Paper Competition, choose the paper competition option and select the appropriate category in the on-line registration process.
+- Only on-time, full-paper submissions are eligible to participate in the Paper Competition and be peer-reviewed toward journal publication.
+To participate in the Paper Competition, choose the paper competition option and select the appropriate category in the online registration process.
 An international judging committee will blind review the papers for the awards.
-Selected excellent papers will be recommended to IJoSI, IJRLA, and Engineering Design/Innovation Methods areas of Computers and Industrial Engineering journal (SCI indexed).

 |Early Registration due||May 31, 2019|